mobily-enterprises/jsonreststores/README.md

 # Conclusion

 I started writing this module to make it easy to write stores.
 While it _is_ really easy to create stores with JsonRestStores, and the module itself is quite simple in the way it works, there _is_ a lot to learn, especially if you want to use its more advanced features.

+The time saved in the long run is remarkable.